Case Study: "Bridges - Build - Burn"

 I first became aware of the deck of cards in November 2016.
 I was listening to NPR’s Planet Money, a podcast about economics which I highly recommend.
 The episode was about the Nobel Memorial Prize in Economics, and how this year's winner was particularly out of the ordinary.
 Winners Oliver Hart and Bengt Holmström contributions to the field of economics deals with rationality, creativity, disorganization and improvisation as it relates to “contract theory”.
 You can listen to the episode here.

-After researching the history of Oblique Strategies and obtaining the prompts from all four series, I decided to embark on this long term project.
-The first card I drew in 2017 was “Bridges - Build - Burn”, and so I set out to create the first piece in the OS series.
+After researching the history of Oblique Strategies and obtaining the prompts from all four series, I decided to give this method a try.
+The first card I drew was “Bridges - Build - Burn”.

 Less than a mile from my home stands an overworked steel Cantilever Bridge, which connects my hometown of Staten Island, NY and Perth Amboy, NJ.
 To put it mildly, the Outerbridge Crossing is an eye-sore.
 Despite the constant commuter traffic and the $15 toll just to get into New York, the bridge is run down and in desperate need of expansion and repair.
 Bridges and tunnels are often a contentious topic in New York City.
 Year after year, tolls and fares go up with seemingly no revenue reinvested into upgrading or maintaining infrastructure.
 Compounding the problem, Staten Island is often regarded as the forgotten borough.
 So I took it upon myself to make the forgotten bridge, in the forgotten borough the focus of my first piece in the series.